Event-Grounding Graph: Unified Spatio-Temporal Scene Graph from Robotic Observations: Implementation

 \subsection{Building \texorpdfstring{\ac{egg}}{} from robotic observations}

 We construct~\ac{egg} from a stream of multimodal robotic data, including RGB-D images accompanied by frame-wise timestamps and the robot's pose.
-The spatial components $\mathcal{G}^{S}$ are implemented as a~\ac{3dsg} comprising two layers: rooms and objects.
-While we only concern objects and rooms in our implementation, the formulation from \secref{subsec:egg} does not prevent the inclusion of other spatial concepts, such as buildings and free space from Hydra~\cite{hughesHydraRealtimeSpatial2022a,hughesFoundationsSpatialPerception2024} or asset objects like~\cite{geDynamicGSGDynamic3D2025}.
 We derive object data from an RGB-D video stream to generate spatial nodes.
 In our implementation, the time-variant attribute set $\mathcal{V}^{i} $ for each object node includes the varying positions of the objects and the state of operation.
 The position of each object is retrieved by projecting its segmented point cloud from the depth image.
 While we do not explicitly capture the state of operation, they can be inferred from the instance-wise descriptions $D_{T}$ of the event edges, which we will discuss in more detail later in this section.
 For simplicity, we record only the initial and final positions of each object for each recorded event.
 To enrich the object nodes and differentiate between instances of the same semantic class, we gather views of each object from multiple perspectives and utilize a~\ac{vlm} (GPT4o~\cite{openai2024GPT4oSystemCard2024}) to generate concise captions that describe their appearance.
 Thus, the time-invariant attribute set $\mathcal{I}^{i}$ of each object node consists of its name, semantic class, and caption.
 The room nodes only have time-invariant attributes, which are their manually labeled names and their positions.